KarateSnoopy/Kingdom-Death-Maximo-Kijan-Mod/README.md

 Install Atom and use the TTS plugin: http://berserk-games.com/knowledgebase/atom-editor-plugin/

+In Atom, go to File->Settings->Packages->Click on settings for tabletopsimulator-lua

+Recommended: Under Load/Saving, change the dropdown to "Do not automatically open any files sent from Tabletop Simulator".
+This will stop Atom from automaticaly opening all the files as tabs which I find annoying.

 ### To update TTS with a fix made in GitHub

 * In TTS, load the starting point save